-Lesson 1: The computer lab smells new.
+Lesson 1: T he computer lab smells new.

-Aims: - Describe locations in your school

-- Use adjectives as complements after linking verbs
+Aims: Describe locations in your school Use adjectives as complements after linking verbs

-Vocabulary: Places and things in a building Grammar: Adjectives and linking verbs
+Vocabulary: Places and things in a building

+Grammar: Adjectives and linking verbs

-Lesson 2: Could I speak to Dr Roberts?
+Lesson 2: C ould I speak to Dr Roberts?

-Aims: - Asking and receiving information over the phone

-- Use adjectives before nouns
+Aims: Asking and receiving information over the phone Use adjectives before nouns

 Vocabulary: Expressions for asking for information over the phone

 Grammar: Adjectives before nouns

-Lesson 3: In the Lounge
+Lesson 3: Ir n the Lounge

-Aims: - Describe locations of items in a room

-- Use adverbs of frequency
+Aims: Describe locations of items in a room Use adverbs of frequency

-Vocabulary: Things in a lounge or common area Grammar: Adverbs of frequency with be
+Vocabulary: Things in a lounge or common area

+Grammar: Adverbs of frequency with be

-Lesson 4: At the Student Centre
+Lesson 4: A t the Student Centre

-Aims: - Ask and answer information questions with how

-- Describe how to get to a specific location
+Aims: Ask and answer information questions with how Describe how to get to a specific location

 Vocabulary: Object and items in a student centre

 Grammar: More how questions: how + adjective/adverb

-Lesson 5: It's a really nice day.
+Lesson 5: It 's a really nice day.

-Aims: - Make small talk about the weather

-- Describe outdoor locations

-- Use intensifiers to describe people and things
+Aims: Make small talk about the weather Describe outdoor locations Use intensifiers to describe people and things

+Vocabulary: Weather

-Vocabulary: Weather Grammar: Intensifiers
+Grammar: Intensifiers

+Some Mod ule 3 Goals in Unit 6
-- Very simply describe where you go to school

-- Write about yourself and your school using short, simple phrases - Ask and answer simple questions on very familiar topics (for example, student life) with help water fountain reading rooms office computer lab floor
+- Write about describe where you go to school : yourself and your school using short, simple phrases swer simple questions on very familiar topics (for

+example, student life) with help